phantran/moco/README.md

 could check the configuration section or use helpmojo goal for more details about all configurable parameters of MoCo.

 #### Test Frameworks
-MoCo supports TestNG and JUnit (3,4,5)
+MoCo supports TestNG and JUnit (3, 4, 5)

 #### Report
 After each execution, MoCo will produce a file named `moco.json`.
 The default path to this file is `target\moco\mutation\moco.json` (if `target` is your project output build folder).
-This `moco.json` file contains information about all mutations that MoCo has collected and run tests  so far.
+This `moco.json` file contains information about all mutations that MoCo has collected and executed so far.

 #### Configuration
 Details about configurable parameters of MoCo will be updated here later.
 For the moment, please use the helpmojo command to learn more about it
 `mvn m0c0:help -Ddetail=true`

+### Contributing
+If you find a problem with MoCo, it would be very helpful to create a ticket and describe it.

 ### License